Witty-Kitty/deepspeech-rest-api-kiswahili/README.md

 ---

 This REST API is built on top of Mozilla's [DeepSpeech](https://github.com/mozilla/DeepSpeech).
-It is written based on examples provided by Mozilla and can be found [here](https://github.com/mozilla/DeepSpeech-examples)
+It is written based on examples provided by Mozilla and they can be found [here](https://github.com/mozilla/DeepSpeech-examples)

 It accepts HTTP methods such as GET and POST and WebSocket.
 To perform transcription process using HTTP methods is appropriate for relatively short audio while websockets can be used even for long audio recordings.